SESMG/SESMG/docs/sourcecode_documentation/program_functions.rst

       Parameters

-         -dict nodes_data : dictionary containing parameters of sinks to  be created.
+         -  dict nodes_data : dictionary containing parameters of sinks to  be created.
 The following data have to be provided: label, active, input, input2, load profile, nominal value /(kW), annual demand /(kWh/a), occupants [RICHARDSON], building class [HEAT SLP ONLY], wind class [HEAT SLP ONLY], fixed
-         -dict bus : dictionary containing the busses of the energy system
+         -  dict bus : dictionary containing the busses of the energy system
-         -str filepath : path to .xlsx scenario-file containing a "weather data" sheet with         timeseries for
+         -  String filepath : path to .xlsx scenario-file containing a "weather data" sheet with         timeseries for
 			 -  "dhi" (diffuse horizontal irradiation) W/m^2
 			 -  "dirhi" (direct horizontal     irradiance) W/m^2
 			 -  "pressure" in Pa
 			 -  "temperature" in °C
 			 -  "windspeed" in m/s
 			 -  "z0" (roughness length) in m
-         -list nodes : list of components created before (can be empty)
+         -  list nodes : list of components created before (can be empty)

 sources()